 Filtering can be done by entering a name or ID in the input box to the right of the magnifying glass button in the upper left corner of the Parts palette.

 Enter the name or ID you want to filter in the input box and only objects containing that phrase will be displayed.
-(Parts are displayed regardless of the phrase.)
+(Affiliated parts are displayed regardless of the phrase.)

 Click the magnifying glass button to temporarily remove filtering.

 Number at the End of the Name When Pasting

 When objects are copied and pasted in the Parts palette, a number can be added to the end of the name of the created object.

 This setting can be enabled/disabled by doing the following.

 Under [Modeling], select/clear the [Numbering at the end of names when pasting objects] check box.